vpenso/scripts/docs/linux/libvirt.md

 In the following context the term virtual machine **image** refers to:

-* A VM stored in a directory defined by the environment variable **`$VM_IMAGE_PATH`**.
+* A virtual machine configuration and disk-image stored in a directory defined by the environment variable **`$VM_IMAGE_PATH`**.
-* It provides a generic very basic configuration for user accounts, and the network.
+* A generic very basic Linux configuration (user accounts, network, etc.) installed into the disk-image.
-* These images are used as **templates** to create virtual machine instances for development and testing.
+* These images are used as **templates** to create virtual machine instances in a _reproducible_ way for development and testing.

 ### Manual